NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

 ====================================================

-In this chapter we will focus on how to process Earth images, or more specifically DigitalGlobe/Maxar data.
+In this chapter we will focus on how to process Earth images, or more specifically DigitalGlobe/Maxar WorldView and QuickBird images.
 This example is different from the one in the previous chapter in that at no point will we be using ISIS utilities.
 This is because ISIS only supports NASA instruments, while most Earth images comes from commercial providers.

 In addition to DigitalGlobe/Maxar's satellites, ASP supports any Earth images that uses the RPC camera model format.
 How to process such data